Westbrook, Connecticut: Geography

 Westbrook lies in the shoreline area of the state.
 The town is bordered by the towns of Essex, Clinton, Deep River, and Old Saybrook, where the Connecticut River empties into Long Island Sound.
 The Salt Meadow Unit of the Stewart B. McKinney National Wildlife Refuge is located in town.

 According to the United States Census Bureau, the town has a total area of 21.4 sqmi, of which 15.7 sqmi is land and 5.7 sqmi (26.47%) is water.
 The Westbrook Center CDP has a total area of 2.2 sqmi of which 22.33% is water.

 Westbrook encompasses three islands in Long Island Sound, all of which are uninhabited.
 Salt Island is the easternmost and smallest, at approximately 0.9 acres.
-Menunketesuck Island, which is the largest of Westbrook's islands at approximately 4.6 acres, extends into the Sound from the outlet of the Menunketesuck and Patchogue Rivers and is part of the Stewart B. McKinney National Wildlife Refuge.
+Menunketesuck Island, which is the largest of Westbrook's islands at approximately 4.6 acres, extends into the sound from the outlet of the Menunketesuck and Patchogue Rivers and is part of the Stewart B. McKinney National Wildlife Refuge.
 Further west is Duck Island, measuring approximately 3.6 acres.

-Private beach Associations in the town are: Chapman Beach, Coral Sands, Grove Beach Point, Grove Beach Terrace, Horse Hill, Island View, Kelsey Point, Little Stannard, Middle Beach, Pilot's Point, Pointina, Quotonset Beach, Sagamore Terrace, Salt Works, Stannard Beach, West Beach.
+Private beach associations in the town are Chapman Beach, Coral Sands, Grove Beach Point, Grove Beach Terrace, Horse Hill, Island View, Kelsey Point, Little Stannard, Middle Beach, Pilot's Point, Pointina, Quotonset Beach, Sagamore Terrace, Salt Works, Stannard Beach, and West Beach.